dashpay/docs/masternodes/understanding.rst

      P2P messages, quorum-related messages and governance trigger votes, the BLS key must be unique for each masternode.
   3. ``votingKeyAddr``: This is a Dash address (public key) used for proposal voting.
-Votes signed with this key are valid while the masternode is in the registered set.
+Votes signed with the corresponding private key are valid while the masternode is in the registered set.

 - Masternode payments were previously sent to the address holding the collateral.
 Under DIP003, the owner should specify a different address